 We are very proud to have put rainwater harvesting at the heart of the design of our most recently completed production facility which, in conjunction with 2 new reservoirs, means we will be able to rely less on abstraction during drier months of the year as we will have already captured and stored more of the irrigation water during times of abundance.
 During this process, we have identified opportunities to improve water quality, too, with simple but effective physical filtration.
 A large proportion of our pumping equipment now has variable speed drive technology to improve efficiency, and our solar panels installed in 2013 annually provide an average 350,000kWh of electricity.

-The first electric vehicles are due to join the company vehicle fleet early in 2022
+Our first electric vehicles joined the company vehicle fleet early in 2022.